Interpretable global minima of deep ReLU neural networks on sequentially separable data: Introduction

 \section{Introduction}

+Deep learning algorithms are often thought to involve a trade-off between accuracy and interpretability.
+Highly overparameterized neural networks are capable of interpolating generic data, and gradient descent offers a standard way of training the parameters to minimize some loss function.
+However, the resulting models function as black boxes, providing limited insight into their internal mechanisms.
+In contrast, underparameterized networks cannot achieve zero training loss unless the data possesses sufficient structure \citep{chenewald23gd,chenmoore25}.

-In this work, continuing the program started in \cite{chenewald23deep,chenewald23shallow}, we provide an interpretation for the action of the layers of a neural network, and explicitly construct global minima for a classification task with well distributed data.
+In this work, continuing the program started by the authors \citep{chenewald23deep,chenewald23shallow}, we provide an interpretation for the action of the layers of a neural network, and explicitly construct global minima for a classification task with well distributed data, in a manner that is independent of the number of training samples.
 This characterization is done in terms of a map which encodes the action of a layer given by a weight matrix $W$, a bias vector $b$, and activation function $\sigma$,

 where $\pen{W}$ denotes the generalized inverse of $W$.
-A neural network with $L$ layers can be seen as an application of $L-1$ such endomorphisms $\tau$ on input space, which curate the data, followed by an affine function in the last layer mapping to the output space,
+A neural network with $L$ layers can be seen as an application of $L-1$ such transformations $\tau$ on input space, which curate the data, followed by an affine function in the last layer mapping to the output space,

 where $x^{(\tau , L-1)}$ represents the $L-1$ consecutive applications of $\tau$ maps to an input $x$, and $W^{(L)}, b^{(L)}$ are appropriate cumulative parameters.
 While this works for any given activation function, we specialize to the case of a ReLU neural network, and in this context call $\tau$ the \emph{truncation map}.
-An incomplete, but highly intuitive visualization of its action comes from looking at cones: For any cone in input space, there exist $W$ and $b$ such that $\tau_{W,b}$ acts as the identity on the forward cone, and projects the entirety of the backward cone to the base point.
+An incomplete, but highly intuitive visualization of its action comes from looking at cones: For any cone in input space, there exist $W$ and $b$ such that $\tau_{W,b}$ acts as the identity on the forward cone, and projects the entirety of the backward cone to the base point (see Lemma \ref{lemma}).

 Consider data in $\mathbb{R}^{M}$ to be classified into $Q$ classes.
-In \cite{chenewald23deep}, the tools outlined above were used to construct explicit global minimizers for a network with constant width $M=Q$ and ``clustered'' data.
+In previous work \citep{chenewald23deep}, the tools outlined above were used to construct explicit global minimizers for a network with constant width $M=Q$ and ``clustered'' data.
 In this paper, we extend this to the case where the width of the hidden layers is allowed to decrease monotonically from $M$ to $Q$, for $Q\leq M$.
 As a corollary, we show a reduction in the total number of parameters needed to interpolate the data.
-Thus, our first result (informally stated) is
+Our first result (informally stated) is